PhD

 Allocation Régionale de Recherche

 In the particular context of the humid tropical environment, the evolution of physical quantities, temperature and hygrometry, characterize the states of thermal comfort that are necessary to control.
 Compared to sensors usually placed on the surface, we want to provide an original and wireless solution by using buried sensors, thus highlighting the thermal inertia of different types of walls.
 Current solutions make it possible to obtain punctual measurements and mainly use batteries that must be recharged or recycled.
 We want to offer a permanent wireless power supply, using electromagnetic wave harvesting which offers an economical and sustainable alternative.
 This wireless power supply will be possible by optimizing frequencies, antenna sizes and node consumption.
 Otherwise, the deployment of remote wake-up methods, the optimization of the topologies and communication protocols of these connected objects will be directly compatible with IP networks allowing integration into the building information network.
-The objective of this thesis will be to solve the following equation: How to meet energy needs of wireless sensor networks whose elementary brick, the network node, is buried in an inaccessible environment ?

 Development of a direct current micro-grid with energy production and hybrid storage for the energy autonomy of buildings